vibhakamath23/TicTacToeRobot/final_report.md

 - Use formal control methods such as state machines, behaviors-based control, or behavior trees
 - Use some form of localization (e.g., line following, wall following, APRIL tag detection, forward kinematics, sensor fusion, etc.)

 Beginning this project, baseline completion was defined as the system being able to grip some kind of pointer and play at least one valid move against a human player.
-This would be done by the XRP and the gripper moving to "point" to the square the robot desired to play in response.
+This would be done by the XRP and the gripper moving to "point" to the square the robot desired to play in response to a starting human move.

 # Approach